WA6YDQ/esafe/README.md

 Once the file /root/esafe.bin is fully created it can be copied as a backup.
 It can be kept on a usb flash drive.

+NORMAL USE
+With the esafe script in /usr/local/bin: sudo su -   (become root) esafe on    (start script, enter password used when created) copy files to/from /mnt/container esafe off   (done. unload container) exit        (back to being a normal user)

+While there are other ways to do this, this is probably the easiest.